• Skip to primary navigation

 • Berries: fresh or frozen.
 For this recipe, I used a mix of strawberries, raspberries, blueberries and blackberries.You can really add or use any types of berries you want like cherries, cranberries,… it is up to you!

-• Place the mixed berries, lemon juice and brown sugar in a small pot on low heat.
+• Photo 2: Place the mixed berries, lemon juice and sugar in a small to medium saucepan.

-• Remove from the stove, leave to cool down for a few minutes, then transfer into a sealed jar.
-Keep in the fridge or freeze when cold.
+• Remove from the stove, leave to cool down for a few minutes, then transfer into a sealed jar or container and store in the fridge.
+If freezing the sauce, allow it to cool down completely at room temperature first.

 Recipe FAQs